km-scarif/hugo-template-start/README.md

-# Hugo Template Base
+# Hugo Theme Base

-This repo is a starting point for building a Hugo template.
+This repo is a starting point for building a Hugo theme.

 There is content in the following directories:
 - content (demo content for the structure)